mfhamir/apple_mobility_2021/README.md

 ### Change Log

-*2021-11-10: Plot title/detail updated also knitting errors cleared *2021-10-25: Parameterize Rmd update and add bash script to drive knitting *2021-10-10: I had an issue with my 03 and convert to long, the date was reading wrongly so I altered my laptop date to read year first. problem has been fixed.
+*2021-11-22: Cleaned code, moved extra files to archived functions and renamed code *2021-11-22: 02 script is correctly labelled *2021-11-10: Plot title/detail updated also knitting errors cleared *2021-10-25: Parameterize Rmd update and add bash script to drive knitting *2021-10-10: I had an issue with my 03 and convert to long, the date was reading wrongly so I altered my laptop date to read year first. problem has been fixed.